-What is Liquidation Value in Restructuring?
+What is the Liquidation Value?

 The recoveries of claims under a liquidation are compared to the recoveries of claims after a reorganization to confirm that the recoveries from the reorganization are in excess of the liquidation value.